The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

 Understanding the latest trends and best practices is important to stay ahead of the game.
 By following the strategies and tips outlined in this blog, you can stay on top of your game and achieve your marketing goals.

-Partnering with a full-funnel growth marketing agency like Amura is another great option to launch your online store, scale your business, and kick-start continuous sales successfully.
+Partnering with a full-funnel digital marketing agency like Amura is another great option to launch your online store, scale your business, and kick-start continuous sales successfully.
 With innovative tech integrations and creative marketing solutions, we at Amura help businesses grow a community of loyal customers while increasing revenue.

 FAQs